The Ellis Semigroup of a Generalised Morse System: Introduction

 \section{Introduction}

 The Ellis semigroup has shown to be a useful tool in topological dynamics.
-Its machinery has helped provide a much shorter proof of the Auslander-Ellis Theorem \cite{EllisSquared} and of the theorems of Maliutin and Margulis \cite{EliShorterProofs}.
-In spite of its usefulness and academic interest, specific calculations and description of the Ellis semigroup remain very rare.
-[Give examples cited in Eli Glasner's paper.]
-One recent example is Marcy Barge's calculation of the Ellis semigroup of the Thue-Morse system \cite{Barge_TM}, which involves various auxiliary codings and Bratteli diagrams.
+Its machinery has helped provide significantly shorter proofs of several beautiful theorems, in particular the theorems of of Auslander-Ellis \cite{EllisSquared} and Maliutin and Margulis \cite{EliShorterProofs}.
+In spite of its usefulness and academic interest, specific calculations and description of the Ellis semigroup remain rare.
+The few examples include those given by Namioka \cite{Namioka31}, Milnes \cite{Milnes29} and \cite{Milnes30}, Glasner \cite{Glasner16} and \cite{Glasner20}, Berg, Gove and Haddad \cite{BergGoveHadad4}, Haddad and Johnson \cite{HaddadJohnson}, Budak, Isik, Milnes and Pym \cite{BIMP9}, Glasner and Megrelishvili \cite{GlasMegHNS}, and, most recently, Glasner and Glasner \cite{GlasnerPreprint}.
+Another recent example is Marcy Barge's calculation of the Ellis semigroup of the Thue-Morse system \cite{Barge_TM}, which involves various auxiliary codings and Bratteli diagrams.

 In this article, we calculate the Ellis semigroup of a certain class of constant length substitutions over arbitrary alphabets.
-This generalises both Barge's result and an earlier result by Haddad and Johnson \cite{HaddadJohnson} and fixes an error in the latter's proof.
+This generalises both Barge's result and an earlier result by Haddad and Johnson \cite{HaddadJohnson}, as well as fixing an error in the latter's proof.
 In their paper \cite{HaddadJohnson}, Haddad and Johnson prove that the Ellis semigroup of any generalised Morse sequence has two minimal ideals with two idempotents each.
 Their main technique uses the theory around IP cluster points and IP sets.
 They first compute the idempotents in the case of $\N$-cascades and use the fact that the closure of the set of idempotents is precisely the set of IP cluster points, so when this set is finite every IP cluster point is an idempotent.
 Then they use a technical proposition, which they give without proof, to extend this computation of the IP cluster points of the $\N$-cascade to the $\Z$-cascade case.
 We provide a counterexample to this key proposition, and generalize their main theorem without using IP cluster points.
 To do this, we combine some ideas from \cite{HaddadJohnson} with properties of the Ellis semigroup from \cite{EllisSquared} and a new approach to the construction of a certain AI extension using notions from \cite{Martin}.
-Combining this with the result of Coven and Keane, we give a complete characterization of the minimal ideals and idempotents in the Ellis semigroup of a constant-length binary substitution system.
+Combining this with the result of Coven and Keane about the equicontinuous tower structure of constant length binary substitution systems, we give a complete characterization of the minimal ideals and idempotents in the Ellis semigroup of such a system.

 Our construction of an AI extension to the maximal equicontinuous factor of a substitution system is interesting in its own right, as it gives an explicit intermediate substitution system and a sliding block code from the main space to the intermediate space.